A comparative tour through the simulation algorithms for max-stable processes

-By \eqref{eq:SN-Y} simulation of $V^{\lVert\cdot\rVert_\infty}$ can be based on simulation of the transformed process $Y$.
-While \citet{osz18} suggest an approximating Markov Chain Monte Carlo (MCMC) algorithm for this task, more recently, \citet{defondeville-davison-18} present a relation that allows for exact simulation of $Y$ via rejection sampling {provided that} a simulation procedure for the normalized spectral process $V^{\|\cdot\|}$ for an arbitrary norm is given.
+By \eqref{eq:SN-Y} simulation of $V^{\lVert\cdot\rVert_\infty}$ can be based on simulation of the transformed process~$Y$.
+While \citet{osz18} suggest an approximating Markov Chain Monte Carlo (MCMC) algorithm for this task, more recently, \citet{defondeville-davison-18} present a relation that allows for exact simulation of $Y$ via rejection sampling provided that a simulation procedure for the normalized spectral process $V^{\|\cdot\|}$ for an arbitrary norm is given.
 We refer to Section~\ref{sec:BRgeneric} for further efficiency improvements when $V$ is log-Gaussian.
 The resulting process $Y/\lVert Y \rVert_\infty$ has then the law of $V^{\lVert\cdot\rVert_\infty}/\theta_{\|\cdot\|_\infty}$.
-While analytic expressions for the normalizing constant $\theta_{\|\cdot\|_\infty}$ are usually not available, it can still be estimated in the course of the simulation procedure, e.g.\ via the relation $\theta_{\|\cdot\|_\infty} = \EE\|V\|_\infty$, and can subsequently be used for an ex-post normalization. {The constant $\theta_{\|\cdot\|_\infty}$} is also known as \emph{extremal coefficient}, cf.~\eqref{eq:extremal-coefficient}.

-\paragraph{Sum-normalization.} The second transformation of type \eqref{eq:normalized} uses a normalization w.r.t.\ the $\ell_1$-norm $\lVert f \rVert_1 = \sum_{k=1}^N f(\bm{x}_k)$ for $f \geq 0$ on a finite domain $K = \{\bm{x}_1,\ldots,\bm{x}_N\}$.
+While analytic expressions for the normalizing constant $\theta_{\|\cdot\|_\infty}$ are usually not available, it can still be estimated in the course of the simulation procedure, e.g.\ via the relation $\theta_{\|\cdot\|_\infty} = \EE\|V\|_\infty$, and can subsequently be used for an ex-post normalization.
+The constant $\theta_{\|\cdot\|_\infty}$ is also known as \emph{extremal coefficient}, cf.~\eqref{eq:extremal-coefficient}. \paragraph{Sum-normalization.} The second transformation of type \eqref{eq:normalized} uses a normalization w.r.t.\ the $\ell_1$-norm $\lVert f \rVert_1 = \sum_{k=1}^N f(\bm{x}_k)$ for $f \geq 0$ on a finite domain $K = \{\bm{x}_1,\ldots,\bm{x}_N\}$.
 It has been proposed by \cite{dm15} for the special case of Brown-Resnick processes (see Section~\ref{sec:BR}) and extended to a more general framework by \cite{deo16}.
-The starting point for the construction of this representation is the fact that, for each $k \in \{1,\ldots,N\}$, there is a unique spectral process $V^{(k)}$ such that $V^{(k)}(\bm{x}_k)=1$ almost surely.
+The starting point for the construction of this representation is the fact that, given the distribution of $Z$, for each $k \in \{1,\ldots,N\}$, there is a unique equivalent spectral process $V^{(k)}$ of $Z$ with the property $V^{(k)}(\bm{x}_k)=1$ almost surely.
 Its law is given by